paul-duvall/100-days-of-code/log-r2.md

 - Continued with React course, learning about React components.
 Learn how to set up a React component, how to create nested components, using component props, using events and methods within components

 Project:
+- Made list of tasks to do for the devLearn app

 Thoughts:

 Link(s) to work
 1. React course files - https://github.com/paul-duvall/complete-react-course